fperez/fperez.org-src/py4science/warts.rst

   quite a bit on this front, but it's not yet 100% integrated into the system machinery (though rapid progress is being made).

+Better docstrings in the standard library
+  For those of us who regularly work interactively, good docstrings make an enormous difference in the usability of a library.
+It is thus unfortunate that the quality of the docstrings in Python's standard library is so inconsistent (from very good to non-existent).
+Furthermore, I think we would all really benefit from having a standard for docstring formatting that included field descriptions for parametrs, return values, etc.  In that view, I think the `numpy docstring standard`_ is in fact a very good starting point, as it does a good job of balancing readability in plain-text (important if you read the docstrings in source form) and expressiveness for postprocessing into HTML or PDF via sphinx.

 .. _PEP 225: http://www.python.org/dev/peps/pep-0225
 .. _PEP 376: http://www.python.org/dev/peps/pep-0376